ilastik/ilastik-napari/README.md

 ```shell
 napari
 ```
+That's it!
 You should be able to find the ilastik-napari plugin in the Plugins menu.

+If you prefer to __install napari using pip__ instead of conda:
+Make sure to install `napari[all]`.
+Unless you want to [choose a PyQt implementation other than _PyQt5_][napari-pyqt], in which case you should leave out the `[all]` extra.

 ## Usage